ps-tuebingen-courses/pl1-lecture-notes/src/10-mutation/mutation.md

 mutable state to a language.

-A different and less interesting form of mutation is the mutability of _variables_, such as the possibility to assign something to a 'local' variable bound via a lambda or ``with``.
+A different and less interesting form of mutation is the mutability of _variables_, such as the possibility to assign something to a 'local' variable bound via a lambda or ``With``.
 We will not talk about mutable variables today.
 We will add boxes to our base language, FAE.

 ```scala mdoc